*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 We're accepting short films, of any genre, under 30 minutes, from all around the world, except Romania.

-- Best Romanian Short Film:
+- Best Romanian Short Film offered by Fortuna:

 We're accepting short films of any genre, under 30 minutes, produced in Romania or all around the world but having Romanian as the single (or main) dialogue language.